At what age does male pattern baldness start? What are the signs?

 That is the reason why it is so important to know the early and the real signs of losing hair for good.
 Only then we can take the right steps to stop it.
 The sooner we start taking care of our hair, the less hair we lose.
 We can even reverse the process and help some of the hair loss to regrow.
 The trick is not to give up the treatment and be consistent and patient!
 Like everything else around us, our hair needs some attention too!

 When it comes to losing hair, the ‘when’ and the ‘how’ are not easy to figure out.
 But, studies show that male pattern baldness mostly starts before the age of 21.
 It is crucial to know the signs, to be able to slow, stop or better yet, reverse it!

 In most cases, this is the first starting point; the hair starts moving backward from the front of the head and the sides.
 So, if you notice this, it’s a good idea to pay more attention or see a professional.

 The next most common spot that visibly loses hair is the crown or the vertex; the topest part of the back of the head.

-Some people might lose hair in circular spots on the scalp, eyebrows or beards.
-It mostly happens when the body immune system attacks the hair follicles.
+Some people might lose hair in circular spots on the scalp, eyebrows, or beards.
+It mostly happens when the body's immune system attacks the hair follicles.
 A lot of the time, the hair grows back in 12 months or sometimes more.

 Hair might start loosening for different reasons, most of which are temporary.
 But sometimes they are the signs of balding and need to be attended to.

-What you need to bear in mind at all times is that thinning hair can be stopped or in some cases reversed.
+What you need to bear in mind at all times is that thinning hair can be stopped or, in some cases, reversed.
 It is not something to necessarily accept and get along with.
-Today there are medications to at least slow or even stop the hair thinning process.
-So, if you or anyone you know is struggling with hair loss, let us know and we can set you up with a doctor’s appointment to explore your options.
+Today there are medications to at least slow or even stop the hair-thinning process.
+So, if you or anyone you know is struggling with hair loss, set up an appointment with your doctor to explore your options.